w3c/wai-media-intro/source/accessible-media/transcript.html.erb.md

 support: Developed with support from the <a href="https://www.w3.org/WAI/WCAGTA/">U.S. Access Board, WCAG TA Project</a>
 ---

-## Transcript basics

-A transcript is a textual version of a program's audio track.
+A transcript is a text version of a video’s audio track.
 They have a wide variety of uses:

--   Users can quickly scan a transcript to learn about a video's subject matter prior to watching the video.
+-   Users can quickly scan a transcript to learn about a video’s subject matter prior to watching the video.
 -   Transcripts can be easily searched.
 -   Transcripts can be printed or converted to braille, or can be read offline on any desktop or mobile device.
--   They can be used as a basis for foreign-language translations.
+-   They can be used as a basis for translations.

 Transcripts can be static documents or they can be interactive: e.g., words can be highlighted automatically as they are spoken, or words can